SUNY Downstate Health Sciences University

 SUNY Downstate is accredited by the Accreditation Council for Graduate Medical Education (ACGME) as the sponsoring institution for 53 integrated accredited residency and fellowship programs offered at over a dozen major affiliated hospitals training well over 1000 residents, chief residents and fellows.

-State University of New York - Downstate Medical Center is committed to providing an organized educational program with guidance and supervision of medical residents and fellows, facilitating their professional, ethical and personal development through curricula, evaluation and effective resident supervision while ensuring safe, high quality and appropriate care for patients.
+State University of New York - Downstate Health Sciences University is committed to providing an organized educational program with guidance and supervision of medical residents and fellows, facilitating their professional, ethical and personal development through curricula, evaluation and effective resident supervision while ensuring safe, high quality and appropriate care for patients.
 As a sponsoring institution SUNY Downstate assures that educational, financial, human resources and administrative structure are available to support Graduate Medical Education conducted in a scholarly environment and committed to excellence in both education and medical care.
 This commitment is exhibited by the provision of leadership and financial and other resources that enables the institution to achieve compliance with the ACGME Institutional Requirements and to enable educational programs to achieve compliance with Residency Review Committee Program Requirements.
 This includes provision of an ethical and professional environment in which the educational curricular requirements, as well as the applicable requirements for scholarly activity, are met.